tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 What has happened to help

 - Finding doing LeetCode (and solving problems) intrinsically fun
-- Reaching out for opportunities (none of my internships is handed to me on a platter)
+- Researching and reaching out for opportunities (e.g. internships)
 - Pure luck (Quora Programming Contest)

 What could have helped more